The Hundred and One Dalmatians: Adaptations

-Disney adapted the novel into an animated film, released to cinemas on 25 January 1961 as One Hundred and One Dalmatians.
+Walt Disney adapted the novel into an animated film, released to cinemas on 25 January 1961 as One Hundred and One Dalmatians.
 It became the tenth highest-grossing film of 1961, and one of the studio's most popular films of the decade.
 It was re-issued to cinemas four times, in 1969, 1979, 1985, and 1991.
 The 1991 reissue was the twentieth highest earning film of the year for domestic earnings.
 It was remade into a live action film in 1996.

 In both the live-action and animated adaptations, there is only one nanny, Missis and Perdita are combined into one character, and other characters (such as many of the other dogs, Prince, Tommy, Cruella's cat, and Cruella's husband) were omitted.
 In the animated film, Pongo and Missis's owners' last names were changed to "Radcliffe" from "Dearly", and in the live-action film, Cruella (portrayed by Glenn Close) appears as the spoiled magnate of an haute couture fashion house, "House of DeVil".
 Disney kept the book's characters Horace and Jasper Baddun in both versions, but represented them as the thieves hired by Cruella to steal Pongo and Missis's puppies.
 In the novel, Horace is named Saul, and they are merely caretakers, the puppies having been stolen by hired professional thieves some days before.

-Disney later created an animated television series starring three of the puppies (Lucky, Rolly and Cadpig), and a second series that stars mostly descendants of Pongo and Perdita.
-Disney also released a sequel film for each of their film versions (One Hundred and One Dalmatians II and 102 Dalmatians), but both were largely criticised for poor story and lack of originality.
+Disney Television Animation later created an animated television series (co-produced with Jumbo Pictures) starring three of the puppies (Lucky, Rolly and Cadpig), and a second series that stars mostly descendants of Pongo and Perdita.
+Disney also released a sequel film for each of their film versions (102 Dalmatians (2000) and 101 Dalmatians II: Patch's London Adventure (2003)), but both were largely criticised for poor story and lack of originality.
 In 2021, Disney released a live-action reboot of the franchise, titled Cruella, which revolves around the origin of the title character and her partnership with Jasper and Horace.